Skip to contents

 α1=(000) \alpha_{-1} = \begin{pmatrix}0 \\ 0 \\ \vdots\\ 0 \end{pmatrix}

-P*=Ω P_{*} = \Omega Ω\Omega is the unconditional covariance of the state array; it can be easily derived using the MA representation.
-We have:
+P*=Ω P_{*} = \Omega Ω\Omega is the unconditional covariance of the state array; it is computed by means of the auto-covariance function of the model

 knit_print(block_t(b_ar))